FreeFlarum/freeflarum.com/docs/how-to/extensions/analytics.md

     ![BOO!](https://cdn.discordapp.com/attachments/585143304467906581/699545465678594158/unknown.png)

     Aim for the "Tracking ID".
 This is all we need.
 Copy it and go back to your forum.
-    If you have checked the "Usage" box above, you probably already know what to do - go to your Analytics extension settings, enable "Google Analytics" and paste the Tracking ID into the Tracking code ID box:
+    If you have checked the "Usage" box for Piwik above, you probably already know what to do - go to your Analytics extension settings, enable "Google Analytics" and paste the Tracking ID into the Tracking Code ID box:

     ![Paste the ID into the box](https://cdn.discordapp.com/attachments/585143304467906581/699546563214835742/unknown.png)